TheAK94/TheAK94/README.md

 # Hi there 👋, I'm Atharva!

 Welcome to my GitHub profile!
-I'm a First year CSE student passionate about coding, problem-solving, and building impactful projects.
+I'm a Second year CSE student passionate about coding, problem-solving, and building impactful projects.
 I'm on a journey to hone my programming skills and become an exceptional software engineer.

 ---